wogri/hass-blinds/README.md

 #### Kill Switch

-There are times (for example when it snows and freezes over night) where you want to disable your blind automation and want to go full manual.
+There are times (for example when it snows and freezes overnight) where you want to disable your blind automation and want to go full manual.
-Therefore you need to implement a kill switch in homeassistant.
+Therefore, you need to implement a kill switch in homeassistant.
 That entity is expected to be called `switch.raffstore_kill_switch` in homeasisstant.

 ## Contribute